jtwalton14/lax-squad/admin-portal/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Navigate to the admin-portal folder and run `ng serve --open` for a dev server and `npm run json-server` for the data file .
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding